baptiste-dauphin/documentation/human/unix_cmd.md

 kubectl create service nodeport bdauphin-nginx-test --tcp=8080:80
 ```

+## ConfigMap
+ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.
+This page provides a series of usage examples demonstrating how to create ConfigMaps and configure Pods using data stored in ConfigMaps.

+Most of the time it's a list of key-value pairs

+It can be defined as environment variables
+and/or
+Be mounted into the pod at a specified path

+## Secrets
+Kubernetes secret objects let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+Putting this information in a secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image .
+See Secrets design document for more information.

 ## RBAC
 Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.
 [complete doc](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)